reach-sh/reach-lang/docs/dev/src/en/essentials/backend-programming/reach-basics/index.md

 Now, `return x` is erroneous because `x` is unbound outside the block statement.

+## Terminator Statements

-*Terminator Statements* are statements with no tail.
+A *terminator statement* is a statement with no tail.
 Consider the following:

 ``` js nonum
 {